 How to fix it?

-- You can get “chlorine remover” chemical if it is urgent.
+- You can get a “chlorine remover” chemical if it is urgent.
 Though, this is expensive and may end up costing you an arm, leg and your first-born.
 If it's not urgent, the sun will naturally dissolve excess chlorine within 3-5 days in exposed sunlight.
+(Note: Mr Pool Man doesn't stock chlorine remover online for the simple reason that by the time chlorine remover gets to your door by courier, your chlorine levels should have gone down naturally, we're saving you money!)

 - Turn your Chlorinator down to its lowest setting (10-20%)